Cerebral Fix

 Cerebral Fix are an English thrash metal band formed in Birmingham in 1986.
 They became members of the UK thrash metal and death metal scenes through four albums, three of which were on major labels before finally disbanding in 1993.
 In 2006, the band announced its reformation.
-Drummer Neil Farrington died in the early hours of 20 December, 2009.
+Drummer Neil Farrington died in the early hours of 20 December 2009.
+They would reform in 2013 and record a fifth album released in 2016, before disbanding once more in 2017.